RobinGhosh64/terraform_modules_howto/README.md

-<BOLD>How will you call the main module from your IAC code in the cloud?</BOLD>
+## How will you call the main module from your IAC code in the cloud?